-Harbor High School provides an opportunity for students to continue their education in a smaller, less traditional program.
-This alternative high school program is designed to accommodate 130 students between the ages of 16 and 19 who are residents of the Huron Valley School district.
-This program is designed for students who have not been successful in the traditional high school setting, but still desire to complete high school and obtain their diploma.
+Harbor High School is designed for students who have not been successful in the traditional high school setting, but still desire to complete high school and obtain their diploma.

-The Harbor staff consists of 7 certified teachers, a teacher consultant, and a part-time social worker.
+The Harbor staff consists of eight certified teachers, a teacher consultant, a social worker, and a psychologist with supporting staff.
 The curriculum includes all core academics, as well as specialized classes in the areas of computer technology, careers, and art.

 Office Hours 7:30 a.m. - 3:30 p.m.

 Brian Dawson, HHS and WLMS Social Worker, was recognized on March 15th at Oakland Schools for Michigan Association of School Social Workers, School Social Worker of the Year for Region F.